-- an imbalance of power such asphysical strength, access to embarrassing information, or popularity to control or harm others.
-These imbalances can change over time and in different situations, even if they involve the same people. - Repetition as these behaviours happen more than once or have the potential bhappen more than once. - actions such as making threats, spreading rumours, attacking someone physically or verbally or for a particular reason, e.g. size, hair colour, gender, sexual orientation, and excluding someone from a group on purpose.
+- an imbalance of power such as physical strength, access to embarrassing information, or popularity to control or harm others.
+These imbalances can change over time and in different situations, even if they involve the same people. - repetition as these behaviours happen more than once or have the potential to happen more than once. - actions such as making threats, spreading rumours, attacking someone physically or verbally or for a particular reason, e.g. size, hair colour, gender, sexual orientation, and excluding someone from a group on purpose.

-Any behaviours that may need to be handled with sanctions will be in line with our policies relating to Behaviour Policy/Anti-bullying Policy/Safeguarding Policy/Online
+Any behaviours that may need to be handled with sanctions will be in line with our policies available on our website relating to Behaviour Policy/Anti-bullying Policy/Safeguarding Policy/E-Safety Policy.

-Safety Policy.

-Online bullying is the use of technology (social networking, messaging, text messages, e-mail, chat rooms, etc.) to harass threaten or intimidate someone for the same reasons as stated above.
+Online bullying is the use of technology (social networking, messaging, text messages, e- mail, chat rooms, etc.) to harass threaten or intimidate someone for the same reasons as stated above.
 It can take many forms and this list is not exhaustive:

 - Abusive or threatening texts, emails, or messages

 - Posting abusive comments on social media sites

 - Sharing humiliating videos or photos of someone else

 - Stealing someone's online identity

 - Spreading rumours online

-- Trolling-sending menacing or upsetting messages through socialnetworks, chat rooms or games
+- Trolling-sending menacing or upsetting messages through social networks, chat rooms or games

 - Developing hate sites about another person

 - Prank calls or messages

 - Group bullying or exclusion online

 - Anonymous messaging

 - Encouraging a young person to self-harm

 - Pressuring children to send sexual messages or engaging in sexual conversations.